WikiCoding/todolist/README.txt

 - sorting options
 - counting of todos
 - JSON manifest so and icon so it can be used as a Chrome Extension
+- Speech recongntion and voice commands to create tasks